 The Academy of Finland funds cutting-edge and innovative research aiming at significant scientific breakthroughs.
 Our funding is based on open competition, independent peer review and responsible science principles.
-We grant funding to the best researchers and research teams as well as to the most promising junior researchers through several funding instruments (see Appendix 1).
+We grant funding to the best researchers and research teams as well as to the most promising junior researchers through several funding instruments.
 Experts are invited to review the scientific excellence of the submitted funding applications and rank the reviewed applications.
 The reviews are finalised in expert panel meetings.

 After receiving the panel review reports, decision-making bodies (research councils or subcommittees) make the final funding decisions.
-The decisions are based on peer review of scientific quality, societal impact and the project's relevance to the call as well as the panel ranking, but factors related to science policy may also influence the decisions.
+The decisions are based on a peer review of scientific quality and panel ranking, but factors related to science policy may also influence the decisions.
 Examples of such factors are the promotion of equal opportunities for all genders, the advancement of junior researchers' careers and impact beyond academia.